 Because health insurance typically doesn’t cover ALL vein treatments, it’s easy to be confused about which treatments they do cover.
-A general rule of thumb is that seeing your vein doctor for cosmetic treatments probably aren’t covered, while medically necessary treatments are.
-Most insurance companies follow the guidelines listed below; contact your insurance company to make sure you know exactly what procedures they cover and how much they’ll pay.
+A general rule of thumb is that seeing your vein doctor for cosmetic treatments probably isn’t covered, while medically necessary treatments are.
+Most insurance companies follow the guidelines listed below; contact your insurance company to ensure you know exactly what procedures they cover and how much they’ll pay.

 * Spider vein treatments – These small veins may look unsightly, but they do not pose any medical threats.
 Insurance companies usually consider these cosmetic treatments and will not pay for them.

 * Varicose vein treatments – Varicose veins are more serious than spider veins, causing such symptoms as aching, heaviness, throbbing, burning, swelling, itching, and/or fatigue.
-These symptoms, as well as the potential for bleeding from varicose veins or from blood clots in varicose veins, are often covered under insurance as a medical issue.
-Insurance providers may require your vein clinic to document the problem with your veins by methods such as performing a Doppler ultrasound on your legs while you’re standing up.
+These symptoms and the potential for bleeding from varicose veins or blood clots in varicose veins are often covered under insurance as a medical issue.
+Insurance providers may require your vein clinic to document the problem with your veins by performing a Doppler ultrasound on your legs while standing up.

-* Conservative vein treatments – Some insurance companies require you to undergo a “trial of conservative therapy,” with proof that it didn’t work, before they’ll approve vein treatment.
+* Conservative vein treatments – Some insurance companies require you to undergo a “trial of conservative therapy,” with proof that it didn’t work before they approve vein treatment.
 In most cases, this means wearing compression stockings for up to 6 to 12 weeks.
 Upon receiving documentation from your vascular surgeons that this approach failed to improve your medical condition, they should approve more aggressive procedures.

-* Aesthetic treatments – Cosmetic services designed to enhance your appearanace, such as Botox®, Juvéderm®, Radiesse®, and Belotero®, are typically not covered by insurance.
+* Aesthetic treatments – Cosmetic services designed to enhance your appearances, such as Botox®, Juvéderm®, Radiesse®, and Belotero®, are typically not covered by insurance.

-Your health, well-being and self-image are important to us.
+Your health, well-being, and self-image are important to us.
 Don’t let financial worries prevent you from getting the care you need.
-For more information, call us at 856-309-8346 today!
+For more information, call us at 856-309-9777 today!